GauravMohan1/NBA-Veteran_Analysis/README.md

 While Win Shares can individually measure players impact on winning, basketball is a team sport.
 If the team is already good, winning may be easier.
 If a player improves his win shares while the team gets worse, that can highlight how much that player impacts winning while having bad teammates.
 It is important to measure team net rating along with win shares.

 ### Model Choice Accuracy
 After performing cross-validation with 5 k-folds, we find that RandomForest Classification performs the best.
 We apply train our data (1997-2019) on this data with a 90/10 split of train/test data.
-We get an accuracy of 0.67 which is quite good given the amount of data points we have.
-We predict this model on 2021-2022 data with the same set of features.
+We get an accuracy of 0.679 which is solid considering we only have 822 data points.
+This model makes predictions on 2021-2022 data with the same set of features.

 ## Results
 Results shown at the bottom of ml_modeling.ipynb